acbeltrans/Meraki/README.md

 ```
 mongo
 ```
-You will see that mongo will run and that you will have access to every collection and insert data on your local DB.
+You will see that mongo will run on http://localhost:27017 and that you will have access to every collection and insert data on your local DB.

 # Screenshot
 https://raw.githubusercontent.com/acbeltrans/acbeltrans.github.io/master/images/Screenshot.png